calestini/retrosheet/README.md

 ### Downloading historical data to csv

-**Note: This package is a work in progress, and the files are not yet fully parsed.**
+**Note: This package is a work in progress, and the files are not yet fully parsed, and statistics not fully validated.**

-The code below will load data from 1921 to 2017.
-Be careful as it will take some time to download it all (~10 min).
+The code below will save data from 1921 to 2017 in your machine.
+Be careful as it will take some time to download it all (~10 min if the datasets for each year are locally stored).

 ```python
 from retrosheet import Retrosheet